 Her research interests are in the broad area of healthcare access and quality of care for older adults, dementia caregiver support in community based settings and environmental support for aging in place, and on early identification of high risk behaviors in dementia.

-- MSc, Social Welfare: Evidence-Based Social Interventions, Oxford University
+- MSc, Master of Science, Social Welfare: Evidence-Based Social Interventions, Oxford University

-- MSW, Health/Medical Social Work, University of Michigan
+- MSW, Master of Social Work, Health/Medical Social Work, University of Michigan

 - Phi Alpha Social Work honor society faculty advisor

 - Affiliated Faculty: Center for Global Economic and Environmental Opportunity

 - Affiliated Faculty: Disability Aging and Technology Cluster

 - Healthcare access and quality of care for older adults with chronic conditions